gregcaporaso/raspberry-chime-notes/notes/intro.md

  *Raspberry Chime* (©2025) by [Greg Caporaso](https://cap-lab.bio) is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).

-[^change-your-password]: It's a good idea to change your password the first time you log in to your new device so it bears no relationship to a password that you have stored in plain-text (i.e., the one in this file).
+[^change-your-password]: It's a good idea to change your password the first time you log in to your new device so it bears no relationship to a password that you have stored in plain-text (i.e., the one in your `my.options` file).